118 College Drive, Box 5033

 Hattiesburg, MS 39406-0001

-Chen, Courts, Douglas, Gorzegno, Griffin, Lawler, Meade, Michels, Paine, Rigsby, Torres
+Chen, Courts, Douglas, Gorzegno, Lawler, Meade, Michels, Paine, Rigsby, Torres

 The University of Southern Mississippi's Department of Art and Design is an accredited institutional member of the National Association of Schools of Art and Design.
 Requirements are in accordance with the published regulations of NASAD.

 Curricula leading to the degree of Bachelor of Fine Arts are offered in drawing and painting, graphic design and sculpture.
 A Bachelor of Arts degree in art is also available.
-Minor programs are available in art and art history.
+Minor programs are available in art, art history, and graphic design.

 Professional and student art exhibitions are continually on view.